 What Is Daith Piercing?

 Introduction:

 Migraine is a condition characterized by severe and recurrent headaches.
 This type of headache can disturb day-to-day activities.
-Several therapies treat migraines, such as acupressure, aromatherapy, acupuncture, etc. One surprising practice that has been found to treat migraines is Daith piercing.
+Several therapies treat migraines, such as acupressure, aromatherapy, acupuncture, etc. One surprising practice that has been found in treatment is daith piercing for migraines.
 This practice for treating migraine has recently been a trending debate on social media.
 However, scientific pieces of evidence have yet to be available.
 Get migraine prescriptions online through a telemedicine portal or at an in-office doctor's visit.

+What Is Daith Piercing?